-Host a Neighborhood Block Party
+Neighborhood Block Parties

 How do I close my street for a Block Party?

+It’s very simple, just complete and submit a permit application.
 You can get a free neighborhood block party permit and close your street to traffic as long as you:

 Is there a fee for block parties?